A Book on Ethics and the Philosophy of Values

-The second argument of Descartes, by which he intends to prove the value of God, is the axiological contention that being is value (or perfection), whence follows that the more objective reality something has, the more value or perfection it also has.
+Descartes presents a second argument to demonstrate the value of God: he supports the axiological position that being equates to value (or perfection), and that the more degrees of objective reality a thing possesses, the greater its value or perfection.

-That is why substances have more value than accidents: Undoubtedly, the ideas that represent substances amount to something more—they contain within themselves more representative reality—than do the ideas that merely represent modes [or accidents] 1.
+Thus, substances are superior in value to accidents: Undoubtedly, the ideas that represent substances amount to something more—they contain within themselves more representative reality—than do the ideas that merely represent modes [or accidents] 1.

-This equivalence of being with value has a most important consequence: God is the supreme value, the sovereign perfection, for he is the being who has the most objective reality, for two reasons.
+This identification of being with value leads to God being the supreme value, the sovereign perfection, because he possesses the most objective reality for two reasons.

-First, because he is infinite (that is why his being has no limitation, nor negation, and is complete being): God, on the other hand, I take to be actually infinite, so that nothing can be added to his perfection 2.
+Firstly, because he is infinite—meaning his being has no limitations or negations; he is entirely being: God, on the other hand, I take to be actually infinite, so that nothing can be added to his perfection 2.

-Secondly because he derives his existence from himself: It is a common notion that if a thinking being doesn’t depend on anything else, then it is God.
+Secondly, because he gives himself existence: It is a common notion that if a thinking being doesn’t depend on anything else, then it is God.
 Why?
 Because if something’s existence is due to itself, we can’t doubt that it will have given itself as many perfections as it could recognize 3.

-A necessary corollary of this equivalence of being with value is that non-being has no value: I also have what you might call a negative idea of nothingness (that which is furthest from all perfection) 4.
+The corollary of this equation—being equals value—is that nothingness has no value: I also have what you might call a negative idea of nothingness (that which is furthest from all perfection) 4.

-But this axiological position, which maintains that being has a value, and non-being has none, cannot be considered as an evidence; it is precisely what the nihilist denies.
-Or the dreamer, which holds that what does not exist, what is dreamt of or invented, has more value than what is vulgarly real.
+However, this axiological position, which asserts that being has value and nothingness has none, cannot be accepted as self-evident; this is precisely what nihilism contests.
+It is also contested by the dreamer, who claims that what does not exist—what is dreamt or imagined—has more value than what is merely real.

-Finally, the third argument that Descartes proposes, in order to prove that God is the supreme value, is an axiological position, claiming that the cause has obviously more value (or perfection) than the effect: One should note that we have ascribed to God the dignity inherent in being a cause in such wise that no indignity inherent in being an effect would follow thence in him […] Although I have granted that God can in a certain sense be called the cause of himself, nevertheless nowhere have I in the same way called him an effect of himself 5.
+Finally, Descartes' third argument for proving that God is the supreme value is based on the axiological position that the cause inherently has more value (or perfection) than the effect: One should note that we have ascribed to God the dignity inherent in being a cause in such wise that no indignity inherent in being an effect would follow thence in him […] Although I have granted that God can in a certain sense be called the cause of himself, nevertheless nowhere have I in the same way called him an effect of himself 5.

-We have seen that each of these points are problematic, and so the axiological doctrine of Descartes is, not necessarily false, but doubtful at least.
-As such, it should be called into question, and Descartes should suspend his judgment as to this doctrine, throughout his radical doubt.
-But we see that this is far from being the case.
-It is to be noticed that this theory of values is neither affirmed, nor used, in the two first meditations, in which Descartes rejects all dubious ideas, but in the third one, viz. after the Cogito, when he claims to have found this doubtless truth: I am, I exist—that is certain.
+We have seen that each of these points is problematic, and thus, Descartes' axiological doctrine, while not necessarily false, is at least questionable.
+As such, it should be subject to Descartes' epoché, suspension of judgement, and radical doubt, in which he searches for something truly indubitable.
+However, this is not the case.
+This doctrine of values is neither asserted nor employed in the first two Meditations, where Descartes affirms and then progressively rejects doubtful ideas.
+It appears from the third Meditation onward—after the Cogito—where Descartes claims to have grasped an indubitable truth: I am, I exist—that is certain.
 But for how long?
 For as long as I am thinking 7.

 1. Metaphysical Meditations, III